JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 *Extract from [GLA affordable housing outturn dataset](https://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0c87e5dc-f1e9-4edf-b246-bef6b40a9ba3)*

 ## Claremont East estate (Lambeth)
-Lambeth claims to have section 106 monitoring procedures.
-We can show that they are clearly not effective.
+Lambeth told Inside Housing that it had section 106 monitoring procedures, but we can show that these are clearly not effective.

 In 2013, Lambeth Council [sold](/img/LRclaremontgarages.pdf) land on its Claremont East estate in Brixton Hill to Notting Hill Housing Trust for the knock down price of £1.5m, on the basis that it would provide 100% social rented housing.